wp-plugins/basic-google-maps-placemarks/readme.txt

 == Screenshots ==
-1. This is an example of how the map looks once it's been embedded into a page.
+1. One example of how the map looks once it's been embedded into a page.
+2. Another example of how the map looks on a live site.
-2. The Placemarks page, where you can add/edit/delete map markers.
+3. The Placemarks page, where you can add/edit/delete map markers.
-3. A example placemark.
+4. A example placemark.
-4. The Categories screen.
+5. The Categories screen.
-5. The map settings.
+6. The map settings.

 == Changelog ==